What's All This Then?

 The summer leading up to that autumn had been a tumultuous one for our family.
 Our preschool-age daughters, Isabelle and Grace, had helped us welcome our new son, Spencer, into the world in September.
 Our joy and good fortune was set against the fact that my wife Heidi’s motherMimi to the girlsand Spence would never meet.

-She had died in June, after a long and heart-breaking fight with breast cancer, a wretched disease.
+She had died in June, after a long and heart-breaking fight with breast cancer.
 By Halloween, our loss did not hang over every moment of every day, as it had for months, but I still dreaded hearing the phone ring on Sunday nights.
 Mimi had called nearly every Sunday since our wedding.
 The phone’s chirpy, most normal of sounds brought with it a split-second of anticipation and then an immediate and crushing reminder.
 Better for it not to ring at all, I thought.
 Better for Heidi.
 Better for all of us.

 Hoping the phone would not ring is probably an apt metaphor for my own inability to deal with emotion.
 I have convinced myself that the way to deal with grief and hardship, the way to be The Good Husband and The Good Father is to be tough and logical and pragmatic.
 To be stronger than the problem.
 To keep it inside.
 I imagine that I’m not the only man like this.
 That suit seems to fit right off the rack.